skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

 -o, --org `ORG`
   Set the origin address.
-The default origin address is 65536 minus the length of file.bin. `ORG` must be a decimal number, or a hexadecimal number prefixed by '0x'.
+The default origin address is 65536 minus the length of FILE. `ORG` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 --page `N`
   Specify the RAM bank (N=0-7) mapped to 49152 (0xC000) in the main input file.